12. PROGRAMMING IN MATLAB

 40 hrs / 1,4 ECTS

 Practicals and short lectures.
 The participant is required to be present during the entire course (exceptions are possible if specifically requested).
 The course is Bring-Your-Own.
-All participants bring their own laptop and their own (possibly digital) book to the course (please let us know if you do not have a laptop and we will make arrangements).
-Ideally, Matlab is preinstalled, but we can help with installation of Matlab at the beginning of the course.
+All participants bring their own laptop to the course (please let us know if you do not have a laptop and we will make arrangements).
+Ideally, you should have Matlab preinstalled, but we can help with installation of Matlab at the beginning of the course if needed.
+Participants are also required to bring their own (possibly digital) textbook to the course.
 People will follow their own book at their own pace, but there will be many tutors in the room that can directly provide help and answer questions to keep the pace high.
+In addition, the NIN has a subscription to online learning tutorials provided by MathWorks (the company that makes the Matlab software), which are also accessible if the participant wishes to use them.
 Interspersed with the periods of people working individually, there will be short lectures on more advanced topics such as version control, debugging, use of variable names, memory usage and parallel programming.

 Maximum number of participants